CNCR-NTU/SawyerRoboticArm/README.md

 # CNCR Lab @ NTU - Sawyer Robotic Arm

-This repository was created for Sawyer Robotic Arm.
+This repository was created for using the Sawyer Robotic Arm with ROS.
+It has been developped on **Ubuntu 16.04** and for **ROS kinetic**

 ## Details

-This repository is a ROS package, providing code for the Sawyer robotic arm :
+This repository contains two ROS packages, providing Python libraries and code for the Sawyer robotic arm :
 * sawyer_robot_simulation will help you getting started with the Gazebo simulator
 * sawyer_robot_code will help you working on the actual robot